IrvingBecerril/Drone/README.md

 -

 Project Requirements:
-- must be able to fly
-- main body must be able to wirelessly communicate to a controller
+- main body must be able to wirelessly communicate to a remote control (physical or app?)
 - must be able to fly for over 1 hour at least
 -